Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 Revert public commitgit revert <hash>Revert Commit

-Stash work in progressgit stash save "message"... menu: Stash
+Stash work in progressgit stash push -m "message"... menu: Stash

 Update branchgit fetch && git rebase origin/main... menu: Pull, Rebase